 The Café du Cycliste in the port of Nice, which offers hire bikes and cycling kit as well as coffee, has become a ‘must’ for local and visiting cyclists.
 The area has fantastic transport links with direct flights to Nice available from most destinations.

 If you’re planning to travel by train or plane as part of your trip, it’s a good idea to book your bike in beforehand.
 Check carriers’ requirements first, as often you’ll need to dismantle and place it in a cycle box or bag.

 If going by ferry, in most cases it’s just a case of walking on board pushing your wheels, before heading to the passenger deck.
-If you’re driving to your French starting location, find out what you need to know when driving in France.
+If you’re driving to your French starting location, find out what you need to know when driving in Europe.